 Making the vision a reality

 The plan is ambitious: EIT food proposes to completely rethink the system of global food production, restructure it in a more sustainable form, and motivate consumers to practice healthy nutrition.
-With the approval of the EIT, the participants now have to design concrete projects that will make this vision a reality — with the help of new and improved technologies as well as concrete initiatives and projects.
+With the approval of the EIT, the participants now are designing and executing concrete projects that will make this vision a reality – with the help of new and improved technologies as well as concrete initiatives and projects.
 “Siemens is focusing on digitalization and automation.
-The main contribution we can make here is to provide software solutions based on Teamcenter, COMOS or Mindsphere,” says Rudolf Sollacher, who coordinates the activities for EIT food at Siemens in Munich-Perlach.
+The main contribution we can make here is to provide software solutions based on Teamcenter, COMOS or MindSphere,” says Rudolf Sollacher, who coordinates the activities for EIT food at Siemens in Munich-Perlach.

 Restoring customers’ trust

 EIT food also aims to help ensure that genuinely healthy food reaches consumers.
 To reach this goal, it’s helpful to know the path that a product has followed through the machinery of the food industry.
-This path-tracing project at EIT food, in which Siemens is also playing a role, is called “Digital Food Supply Network.”
-“In this project, Siemens can use its product-lifecycle management solutions such as Teamcenter.
+This path-tracing project at EIT food, in which Siemens is also playing a role, is called “Digitalizing Food Supply Networks.”
+“In this project, Siemens uses its MindSphere solutions.
 This enables us to create a digital twin for food products.
-This digital twin can be read to find out what the product is and where it comes from, how it was produced or which constituents it contains.”
+This digital twin can be read to find out what the product is, where it comes from, how it was produced or which constituents it contains.”

-One of the possibilities is to make pallets of fruit or fish traceable with the help of blockchain technology — a Web-based, decentralized, forgery-proof, and inexpensive bookkeeping system.
+One of the possibilities is to make vegetables or meat traceable with the help of blockchain technology, a Web-based, decentralized, forgery-proof, and inexpensive bookkeeping system – always respecting data protection.
 In this way, digitalization can help to restore consumers’ trust concerning their food.
 “Today consumers are making increasingly high demands concerning the origins and processing of food ingredients,” says Sollacher.
 “This focus on customers is a key concern of EIT food.
 Ultimately, we want consumers to be able to trace every ingredient of the food they eat.
 Documenting the entire value chain will not only help to guarantee the high quality of food but also make it easier to identify any problems.”

 At EIT food, personalized nutrition will play an important role.
 This is similar to the latest research trend in medicine: the development of treatments for individual patients.
-“Thanks to automation, people with food intolerances or special needs — such as the people in old-age homes — or with certain taste preferences could receive healthy food that is just right for them,” says Sollacher.
+“Thanks to automation, people with food intolerances or special needs – such as the people in old-age homes – or with certain taste preferences could receive healthy food that is just right for them,” says Sollacher.
 “In this area we are counting on our applications for facility management and facility engineering or our PLM solutions.”